learosema/eleventy-rainbow/README.md

 # Eleventy Rainbow

-This repo contains minimal Eleventy setup.
+This repo contains a minimal Eleventy setup to generate a simple site with an `index.html` and a `rainbow.svg`.

+You can run

 - `npm run dev` to run the Eleventy dev server
 - `npm run build` to run a build